PascalEschbach/XF.BindableProperty/README.md

 * **OnValidateValue**: Use this callback to do any input validation!
 * **OnPropertyChanged/OnPropertyChanging**: Use those callbacks to notify dependant properties or trigger custom behaviour!
 * **OnCreateValue**: Use this callback to construct a default value which required instance level access or runtime information!
-* **Readonly properties**: All properties without a publicly available constructor (or none) will automatically be turned into readonly properties following the BindableProperty/BindablePropertyKey pattern.
+* **Readonly properties**: All properties without a publicly available setter (or none) will automatically be turned into readonly properties following the BindableProperty/BindablePropertyKey pattern.
+* **Getters**: Properties must have publicly available getters.
+Private getters, or none at all, arent supported and will throw weaving exceptions!

 ## Roadmap
 * Attached properties